Table of contents

 - Natural and artificial flavours.

 Drinks that contain gluten are: real ales, beer, lager, stout, malted drinks and vending-machine drinks.

 Other Sources of Gluten

-Furthermore, gluten can also be found in different shapes and forms in prescription medicines or over-the-counter medications, supplements, shampoos and conditioners and cosmetics.
+Furthermore, you can find gluten in different shapes and forms.
+Either in prescription medicines or over-the-counter medications, supplements, shampoos and conditioners and cosmetics.
 Communion bread or wafers are not gluten free.
 Modelling play doughs, stickers, paints and glues for children are also not gluten free.
 Postage stamps gum using dextrin, purchase and use self-adhesive ones instead to be on the safe side.

 Gluten Free Diet

 Why Go Gluten Free?

 Celiac or coeliac disease is an autoimmune disease and a particular kind of food intolerance or simply called gluten intolerance.
 Likewise, it is the foremost medical condition whereby sufferers need to adhere to a strict gluten free diet.
 Besides, gluten triggers an immune respond in celiac disease sufferers.
 Causing the body to battle even the tiniest amount of gluten.
 And in the process causing damage to the lining of the small intestine i.e. the “villi” – finger-like projections.
 These “villi” are crucial for absorption of nutrients and fluids from food and drinks consumed.
 Thereby, causing conditions like anaemia, weak teeth and bones from malnutrition and low calcium as well as digestive problems.